Triple Root Systems, Quasi-determinantal Quivers and Linear Free Divisors

-Notice that if the orientation between $v_1,v_2$ and $v_3$ is as in (c) or (d), a reflection with respect to $v_1$, reverses the arrow between $v_1$ and $v_2$ but leaves the dimensions unchanged.
+Notice that if the orientation between $v_1,v_2$ and $v_3$ is as in (c) or (d), a reflection with respect to $v_1$ reverses the arrow between $v_1$ and $v_2$ but leaves the dimensions unchanged.
 Therefore, it transforms the representation into one of the cases (a) or (b).
 If the orientation between $v_1,v_2$ and $v_3$ is as in (a) or (b), a reflection with respect to $v_2$ transforms the representation into a representation given in Figure \ref{fig-Q-Hn2}.
-Therefore the claim follows.
+Therefore the claim follows. \\

-\item[4.] $\mathbf{a}=(1,1,2, \underbrace{3, 3, \ldots, 3}_{i},\underbrace{2, \ldots, 2}_{j},1)$, where $i\geq 1$, $j\geq 0$ with $i+j=n-4$.
+\item[4.] $\mathbf{a}=(1,1,2, \underbrace{3, 3, \ldots, 3}_{i},\underbrace{2, \ldots, 2}_{j},1)$, where { $i, j \geq 1$} with $i+j=n-4$.

 Let us consider the representation depicted in Figure \ref{fig-Q-Hn4}.
-We will show that it can be transformed into a quiver representation studied in Step 3.
+We will show that it can be transformed into a quiver representation studied in { Case} 3.
 Let us first study the subquiver consisting of the vertices $v_{n-1},v_{n-2},v_{n-3}$.
 Notice that there are four possible choices of orientation between $v_{n-1},v_{n-2},v_{n-3}$ similar to the cases (a)-(d) for a root of { Case 3} above. \\

 Therefore, by a certain number of reflection functors, we can deduce that a representation of $H_n$ with a root as in Figure \ref{fig-Q-Hn4} can be transformed into a representation shown in Figure \ref{fig-Q-Hn6}.